lmri-met/uspekpy/README.md

 ### Units and uncertainties

 All the uncertainties are standard uncertainties, i.e., with a coverage factor of k = 1.
-The units of relative uncertainties are fraction of one.
+The units of relative uncertainties are expressed as fraction of one.
 The next table shows the units of the quantities used in the package.

 | Quantity                                      | Unit  |